 Hydration after exercise

 Dehydration greater than 2% of body weight can impair heat regulation and mental and physical performance.
-Review your hydration status by checking your weight before and after exercise whenever possible.
+Check your hydration status by weighing yourself before and after exercise whenever possible.
 More than a 2% weight loss indicates dehydration.
-(For example, 2% weight loss in a 150 lb warrior is 3 lbs.)
-You also can use the urine color chart below to estimate how hydrated you are.
+(For example, 2% weight loss in a 150-lb warrior is 3 lbs.)
+Or use the urine color chart below to estimate how hydrated you are.

 Rehydrate with fluids and foods.
-For every pound of body weight lost, consume 16–24 oz by drinking fluids and eating high-water-content foods throughout the day.
-These include:
+For every pound of body weight lost, drink 20–24 oz of fluid—water, sports drinks, milk, and milk alternatives (soy, almond)—to restore fluid losses.

-- Foods— fruit (watermelon, grapes, peaches, etc.), high-water-content vegetables (zucchini, celery, cucumbers, tomatoes), soup, yogurt, and sherbet/sorbet
+High-water-content foods can help contribute to your fluid intake too.
+Choose fruit (watermelon, grapes, peaches, etc.), high-water-content vegetables (zucchini, celery, cucumbers, tomatoes), soup, yogurt, and sherbet/sorbet throughout the day.

-Replenish sodium by consuming beverages or foods that contain sodium (salt).
+Replenish sodium by consuming drinks or foods that contain sodium (salt).
+Sodium helps you more quickly and completely rehydrate.
 Drinking too much plain water and/or not consuming enough sodium can result in hyponatremia (low sodium levels in your blood), which can be very serious if not treated.
 Be aware of the signs and symptoms: headache, vomiting, swollen hands and feet, confusion, and wheezy breathing.

 You might find it challenging to drink enough fluids, but some simple reminders can help.
 First, keep a bottle on hand.
-Just seeing the water bottle is a great reminder to drink more.
+Just seeing your water bottle reminds you to drink more.
 Also, always drink water with meals and snacks.
-Sick of plain water?
-Add sliced lemon, lime, mint, cucumber, or fruit to your water.
-Or add to a water pitcher and keep in your refrigerator.
+Tip: Add sliced lemon, lime, mint, cucumber, or fruit to your water.
+Or add them to a water pitcher in your refrigerator.